fanta1ty/TSwitchLabel/README.md

 # TSwitchLabel

 TSwitchLabel is a simple and flexible UI component fully written in Swift.
+TSwitchLabel is developed for you to easily use when you need to design a UI with Label and Switch in the fastest way without having to spend time on develop from scratch.

 [![Swift 5.0](https://img.shields.io/badge/Swift-5.0-brightgreen)](https://developer.apple.com/swift/)
 [![Version](https://img.shields.io/cocoapods/v/TSwitchLabel.svg?style=flat)](https://cocoapods.org/pods/TSwitchLabel)